 Note: For previous Yankee Analyst 2011 team previews, click here.

 Anyway, onto the projections.
-The below charts contain key offensive numbers for what I expect Oakland’s Opening Day lineup to look like, along with the players that will be in the mix for bench spots.
-On the pitching side of the ledger I have Oakland’s projected rotation, along with the cast of thousands vying for spots in both the rotation and bullpen.
+The below charts contain key offensive numbers for what I expect Texas’ Opening Day lineup to look like, along with the players that will be in the mix for bench spots.
+On the pitching side of the ledger I have the hurlers vying for spots in the Rangers’ rotation and bullpen.

 I’m using 2010 actual numbers, along with each player’s 2011 CAIRO and PECOTA projections, due to the fact that they are both park-adjusted, enabling a more apples-to-apples comparison, and I opted for two projection systems instead of one because relying on only one really doesn’t tell you anything.
 One important thing to keep in mind in reviewing the CAIRO projections is that SG doesn’t factor baserunning into his wOBA calculation, which means for a speedier player you can probably add somewhere on the order of .010 to .015 points of wOBA to scale it to Fangraphs’ version.

 Unfortunately Baseball Prospectus doesn’t use wOBA or FIP, so in the wOBA section the column on the far right is True Average, which is basically BP’s version of wOBA but scaled to batting average instead of on-base percentage; and in the FIP section I have WHIP in the far right — WHIP obviously doesn’t correlate with FIP at all, but I wanted to at least put something in that column for the PECOTA projection.
 I’ve gone ahead and highlighted the team leader in yellow in each statistical category for each data set for quick reference.